finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 <a name="getbucketedcashflows"></a>
 # **GetBucketedCashFlows**
-> BucketedCashFlowResponse GetBucketedCashFlows (string scope, string code, bool? excludeUnsettledTrades = null, BucketedCashFlowRequest bucketedCashFlowRequest = null)
+> BucketedCashFlowResponse GetBucketedCashFlows (string scope, string code, BucketedCashFlowRequest bucketedCashFlowRequest = null)

 [EXPERIMENTAL] GetBucketedCashFlows: Get bucketed cash flows from a list of portfolios